jez/blog/source/_posts/2017-07-16-haskell-development-with-neovim.markdown

 </p>

-Intero is designed for stack, sets itself up automatically, has point-and-click type information, and lets you jump to definitions.
-On top of it all, it uses Neovim to communicate back and forth with a terminal buffer so that you get a GHCi buffer **right inside Neovim**.
+Intero is designed for stack, sets itself up automatically, has point-and-click type information, and lets me jump to identifier definitions.
+On top of it all, it uses Neovim to communicate back and forth with a terminal buffer so that I get a GHCi buffer **right inside Neovim**.
 For Emacs users, this is nothing new I'm sure.
-But it continues to blow my mind 😮.
+But having the REPL in my editor continues to blow my mind 😮.

-Developing with the REPL in mind helps me write code better.
+Developing with the REPL in mind helps me write better code.
 Only top-level bindings are exposed in the REPL, so I write more small, testable functions.
 See here for more reasons [why the REPL is awesome][haskell-repl].

-On top of providing access to the REPL, Intero provides about a dozen convenience commands that shell out to the REPL backend.
-Being able to reload your code in the REPL---from Vim, with a single keystroke!---is a huge boon when developing.
+On top of providing access to the REPL, Intero provides about a dozen convenience commands that shell out to the REPL backend asynchronously.
+Being able to reload my code in the REPL---from Vim, with a single keystroke!---is a huge boon when developing.

 Intero takes a little getting used to, so be sure to read the docs for some sample workflows.
-Intero sets up no mappings by default, so check mine out below.
-I also flip two config variables to make Intero a little faster.
+Intero also sets up no mappings by default, so I've included my settings below.

 ## The Eagerly-Awaited Config

+And without further ado...

 ```vim
 " ----- neovimhaskell/haskell-vim -----